cobi-bike/DevKit-UI/README.md

 ## Description

-UI components that will let you create sleek, intuitive COBI Modules quickly.
-Build complex settings UI or description views – just grab an example and use it in your project.
-Read the instructions below on how to start and create your own COBI Module and take it on a testride with COBI.
+A selection of UI components that help you creating sleek, intuitive COBI Modules more quickly.
+Read the instructions below on how to start and create your own COBI Module.

 ## Table of contents